How I work

 offering shelter, safety, fertility, peace, pleasure and a refuge from life's harsher moments.

-joy, surprise, intimacy and communication with nature.
-But when I'm painting, I do so, also, with one eye on my favourite
+scenes of joy, surprise, intimacy and communication with nature.
+But when I'm painting, I do so, also, with one eye

-European artists, among them Botticelli, Ravilious, Bonnard and that painter of wonderful gardens laid out like Persian
+on my favourite European artists, among them Botticelli, Ravilious, Bonnard and that painter of wonderful gardens

 I work in a small studio which looks out over our garden.